 A rental car accident is always a scary and stressful experience.
 When an accident happens while you’re driving a rental car, it can become even more challenging to navigate than a typical car accident.
 Thankfully, if you need rental car accident legal assistance in Phoenix and the surrounding areas, the highly experienced accident attorneys at ELG ACCIDENT ATTORNEYS are ready for you.

 Advice For a Rental Car Accident

 In the state of Arizona, the determination of responsibility for a car accident dictates whose insurance pays for damages, injuries, and other costs.
 The person responsible for the accident is referred to as the at-fault driver, while the other individual is the no-fault driver.

 Regardless of fault, there are a few steps you should always take after a rental car accident, including:

 - Keep all paperwork, such as police reports and medical records

-While the initial steps immediately after the accident are the same for any car type, a car rental accident entails slightly more work on your part, which is why hiring an experienced car accident attorney is a good idea.
+While the initial steps immediately after the rental car accident are the same for any car type, a rental car accident entails slightly more work on your part, which is why hiring an experienced car accident attorney is a good idea.

-For starters, in addition to contacting your car insurance company, you will also need to notify the car rental company of the accident.
+For starters, in addition to contacting your car insurance company, you will also need to notify the car rental company.
 Depending on who was at fault for the accident and what type of car rental insurance you purchased, the rental company can give you a breakdown of possible expenses.